|Canice's cathedral and round tower (remnant of an earlier monastery and proto-urban community.)|

 Sources tell various tales.
 It seems that the Normans, expelled after their original incursion in 1169, had returned in about A.D.
 1190 with enough force to take back the hill on which the castle came to stand.
 Sources also tell that the church moved its episcopal see to Kilkenny at about the same time, in recognition of the imminence of the town.
 If both of these are fact, then the growth of Kilkenny to importance had happened rapidly.

 In 1202, Dulaney either 1.) died, 2.) established foundation of the new cathedral, or 3.) both.
 But, regardless of the specific year, it was at about this time that Kilkenny started to build its first cathedral, the physical manifestation of the office of the seating of the bishop in this parish.

 Following the 2011 traditional White House visit on Saint Patrick's Day by the Taoshioch, officials officially announced that President Obama would be visiting Ireland in May.
 The itinerary, clearly planned much earlier, was rumo(u)red to include plans to visit Saint Canice's Cathedral in Kilkenny.

 Saint Canice's has been renovated on several occasions.

-In 1650 the English military leader Oliver Cromwell took the cathedral and, it is said, used it for stabling his horses.
+In 1650 the English military-and-political leader Oliver Cromwell captured the cathedral and, it is said, used it for stabling his horses.
 He disinterred all of the corpses buried there and moved them elsewhere.
 The cathedral, naturally, required another major renovation after the expulsion of Cromwell's forces.